Hawaiian or Second Language (HSL)

 UH Manoa Graduation Requirements

-Knowledge of a second language encourages deeper awareness of the structure of language and its relation to thought.
-It develops sensitivity to other ways of ordering personal experience and social institutions, provides a direct way of comparing another culture to one's own, and provides insight into the workings of one's native language.
+Knowledge of a second language increases the student’s ability to understand other people; it encourages deeper awareness of the structure of language and its relation to thought, develops sensitivity to other ways of ordering personal experience and social institutions, provides a direct way of comparing another culture to one’s own, and provides greater insight into the workings of one’s native language.

 Before graduation, students must show competence at the 202 (or equivalent) level in Hawaiian or a second language by doing one of the following:

-Important Note: The Hawaiian or Second Language requirement has been modified or waived for students in the following schools and colleges: Shidler College of Business; College of Education; College of Engineering; John A. Burns School of Medicine; School of Nursing and Dental Hygiene; School of Ocean and Earth Science and Technology; Myron B. Thompson School of Social Work; College of Tropical Agriculture and Human Resources.
-(See www.hawaii.edu/gened/hsl.htm for additional information.)
-Students in these colleges/schools should consult a college/school advisor.
+The Hawaiian or Second Language requirement has been modified or waived for students in the following schools and colleges: College of Business Administration; College of Education; College of Engineering; School of Nursing and Dental Hygiene; School of Ocean, Earth Science, and Technology; College of Tropical Agriculture and Human Resources.
+Students in these colleges/schools should consult a college advisor.

-Students should be aware that changing their major may involve a change in their college/school and thus change their Hawaiian or Second Language requirement.
-A list of majors and their respective colleges/schools can be found in the Degrees section.
+Students should be aware that changing their major may change their Hawaiian or Second Language requirement.
+A list of majors and their respective college/school can be found in the “Degrees” section.

 Credits for Previous Language Experience

-ll students under the current General Education requirements with experience in a language other than English (including native speakers) may earn “back credits.”
-These students may take any UH Manoa course appropriate to their level of proficiency in which there is significant use of that language.
-(Appropriate level is determined by a placement exam or an advisor; significant use is determined by the course content.)
-Upon completion of this course, students will receive between 3 and 16 back credits if they earn a letter grade of C (not C-) or better.
-(The course must be the first Hawaiian or second language course taken since high school; and it must be taken for a letter grade, not CR/NC.)
-Back credits may be earned for only one language.
-Other restrictions apply.
-Check with the appropriate language department for details and forms.
-Information is also available at www.hawaii.edu/gened/hsl.htm.
+All students (including native speakers of a language) under the current General Education requirements with experience in a language other than English may earn “back credits.”
+These students may take any UH course, appropriate to their level, in which there is significant use of that language.
+(Appropriate level determined by placement exam or advisor; significant use determined by the instructor.)
+Upon completion of this course, if students earn a letter grade of C (not C-) or better, they will receive between 3-16 back credits.

-Arabic, Cambodian (Khmer), Chamorro, Chinese (Mandarin), Filipino, French, German, Greek, Hawaiian, Hindi/Urdu, Ilokano, Indonesian, Italian, Japanese, Korean, Latin, Maori, Persian, Portuguese, Russian, Samoan, Sanskrit, Spanish, Tahitian, Thai, Tongan, Vietnamese.
+Arabic, Burmese, Cambodian, Cantonese, Chamorro, Filipino, French, German, Greek, Hawaiian, Hebrew, Hindi, Ilokano, Indonesian, Italian, Japanese, Korean, Lao, Latin, Mandarin, Maori, Portuguese, Russian, Samoan, Sanskrit, Spanish, Tahitian, Thai, Tongan, Vietnamese.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.